Growing Oil Palms (Palm Oil) Guide:

 - Urdu – پام آئل.

-World Top 10 Countries of Growing Oil Palms:- Palm oil is being used as cooking oil in the tropical belt of Southeast Asia, Some Parts of Brazil, Africa and Europe.
-Palm oil consumption in the commercial food industries is growing day by day due to less costs involved palm oil production and growing.
-Apart from this, this oil usage in the food products has attracted most of the big edible oil manufacturing companies due to numerous health benefits and uses of palm oil.
+World Top 10 Countries of Growing Oil Palms:- Palm oil is being used as cooking oil in the tropical belt of Southeast Asia, Some Parts of Brazil, Africa, and Europe.
+Palm oil consumption in the commercial food industries is growing day by day due to fewer costs involved in palm oil production and growing.
+Apart from this, this oil usage in food products has attracted most of the big edible oil manufacturing companies due to numerous health benefits and uses of palm oil.
 The following are the top 10 producers of oil palms (Palm oil).

 - Papua New Guinea.